claytonwramsey/www/_posts/2023-09-17-sixtyfourelo.md

 if best_score >= beta { BoundType::Upper } else { BoundType::Lower }
 ```

-However, for a full explanation as to why, you'll have to read the rest of this post.
+However you'll have to read the rest of this post for a full explanation..

 ## Learning to sing the alpha-beta

 Our story begins with the foundational algorithm of all classical chess engines: alpha-beta search.
 It's a small, yet critical improvement to the Minimax algorithm.
-By adding a set of bounds parameters, we can reduce the runtime of searching a game tree of with
+By adding a set of bounds parameters, we can reduce the runtime of searching a game tree with
 branch factor \\(b\\) and depth \\(d\\) from \\(O(b^d)\\) in Minimax to \\(O(b^{d / 2})\\) in
 alpha-beta, subject to some constraints.

 The core idea behind alpha-beta is that we never need to search a line that has already been
 refuted.
 If you try a move and find that it trivially loses the game, there's no point in finding out all the
-other ways that playing the move can lose the game.
+other ways that playing the move can lose you the game.
 Under ideal search heuristics, this means that we only need to check one move (the critical move)
-at each depth, which yields the halving in the effective depth of our search.
+at each depth, which yields a halving in the effective depth of our search.

 I'll give a brief pseudocode description of alpha-beta below.